Olexandr-Zavirokhin/cezar/README.md

 # cezar
-Prograp for encrypt decrypt and brud force your text file.
+Programm for encrypt decrypt and brud force your text file.

 You can enter the path, command, and key at the start of the program, or you can enter it gradually in dialog mode;